RaMdsC/hdeeprm/README.rst

 .. code-block:: bash

-  pip install --user hdeeprm
+  pip install --upgrade --user hdeeprm

 If ``pip`` is mapped to Python 2.x, try:

 .. code-block:: bash

-  pip3 install --user hdeeprm
+  pip3 install --upgrade --user hdeeprm

 When working with multiple Python versions, use:

 .. code-block:: bash

-  python3.6 -m pip install --user hdeeprm
+  python3.6 -m pip install --upgrade --user hdeeprm

 This should download the ``hdeeprm`` package with all its dependencies, which are: